 Not all Collagen supplements are created equal.
-Before you start taking a collagen supplement you want to make sure it contains all five types of collagen I, II, III, V, and X (Bovine, Hydrolyzed Chicken, Pure Hydrolyzed Marine Collagen, Eggshell Membrance, and Avian Sternum Collagen).
 It is also important that it is made from non-GMO (grass-fed, hormone and cruelty-free sources), and hydrolyzed for absorption.
-If you visit their website, on every product page, you’ll find detailed explanations of the ingredients, how to use them, and the benefits.
-Additionally I love that Collagen For Her, is a women-owned company.
+If you visit their website, on every product page, you’ll find detailed explanations of the ingredients, how to use them, and their benefits.
+Additionally, I love that Collagen For Her, is a women-owned company.
 I love using and supporting products that are designed by women, and for women.

 You might enjoy these two articles:

 The good news is this; if you’re taking the recommended dose, there are no documented downsides of taking collagen.
 To date, skin health is the most well-researched benefit of taking collagen but there are many other studies that indicate it can:

 Most of the time I take the capsules.
 If I eat breakfast (I don’t always) I take the capsules with my breakfast.

 If I don’t eat breakfast I usually add it to my morning coffee.
 Keep in mind that collagen powder dissolves best in a hot liquid.
 I often put a scoop in my coffee in the morning as it has absolutely no taste.
 I find it dissolves easily in smoothies that are blended (I use the Ninja for blending smoothies but any blender will work).
 Here I added a scoop to a blueberry mint smoothie.
 Sometimes all I want for breakfast is a big healthy smoothie.